school-brainhack/school-brainhack.readthedocs.org/docs/source/INSTRUCTORS.md

 The best way to help those students would be to ask what aspect of their project is preventing them from progressing and give feedback to them to narrow down their project scope to facilitate execution.

-Please remember you are there to provide means for students to progress rather than tackling the question together.
-You are not expected to boggle down the code or execute a task for them, or not to micro-manage their progress but to give them insight and guidance regarding how they can move forward in a possible way.

-### What should I do if a student needs to complete module assignments?
+### What should I do if a student struggles to complete module assignments?

-Similar to project executions, sometimes students might struggle with finishing the modules and the assignments due to technical struggles or time concerns because of other commitments they have.

 In such cases, reach students to hear the reason that lags them behind.
 If it is a technical problem request them to raise their problem in the Discord channels to get more help.
 Please contact the local hub organizers for their advice if it is due to the need for more time.

-Please remind yourself that strict requirements are especially expected for the students who take the course as a credited course.
+Students who undertake the school as a credited course must meet requirements of the school.

-### What should I do if a student claims they are already proficient in some modules and would like to be excluded from finishing the module issued as those modules are completed?
+### What should I do if a student asks to be excluded from completing a module, due to already being proficient in the material?

 Ask them for previous work that might show their proficiency in the modules.
 For eg., some students might be competent in using git/GitHub already, and they might have a repository and share the link with you.

-However, please remember to keep the engagement and requests on kind terms rather than an obligatory ones.